 He soon had his opium-smoking gadgets out and started to light the oil lamp on which he would be rolling his little balls of opium back and forth on a small iron stick before inserting them into the pipe for smoking.
 I was used to this time-consuming chore on his part, so I just sat there under a tree and admired the green hills that went down and down to far below until they reached the lowlands where Thai settlements in Mae Chaem could be seen dimly in the far distance.
 What a view, indeed!
 It was like you were in the clouds looking down on the beauty of life below.
 No wonder the Hmong loved to live high above everybody on the highlands!

 Uncle Rwg was still doggedly smoking his opium.
 He must have had about a dozen pipes so far.
 Quite an addict but his old bones must have been tired from all this climb up the steep mountain, I thought to myself.
 I lit a fire and cooked the meat we brought with us so we could have dinner.

 By the time we finished eating, it was getting dark.
-I turned to my favorite view towards the lowlands down below, and I got a real fright.
+I turned to my favourite view towards the lowlands down below, and I got a real fright.
 Everywhere about half a mile down, it was as if people were walking about, holding lighted candles in their hands.
 All I could see was these small bright yellow lights that would come together in line, then separated into a couple or even just a single one, then joined up again into a zigzagging pattern.
 I seemed to have even detected some human voice from down there, like someone was calling at me.